Chuck Turner’s one unwelcomed arrest

 A Cincinnati native and Harvard graduate, Turner, an African American, was first elected to the Boston City Council in 1999.
 He had been arrested a number of times since he graduated, in protests for causes such as discriminatory banking practices and jobs for minorities.
 But his arrest at City Hall on Nov.
 21, 2008 for the bribe was the first time he was arrested when it was not part of his game plan.

 Before his federal corruption trial, Turner said he was “absolutely positive” that a jury would find him innocent.
 But the fiery activist couldn’t have been more wrong.
 The jury believed the government’s star witness, Ronald Wilburn, who said he pressed a $1,000 wad of cash into Turner’s hand on Aug.
 3, 2007 in Turner’s storefront district office in Roxbury.
 Wilburn was seeking help in securing a liquor license for a supper club.

 From his reputation, I expected Turner to be loud and bombastic.
 He wasn’t.
 Instead, he was quiet and thoughtful.
 He seemed to be a man at peace with himself as he sat down with CommonWealth at its offices.

-CW: I would like to hear directly from you if you remember what happened when Ron Wilburn showed up at your district office on Aug.
-3, 2007.
+COMMONWEALTH: I would like to hear directly from you if you remember what happened when Ron Wilburn showed up at your district office on August 3, 2007.